 Dorgan, Kelly M., Ph.D.
 (University of Maine, 2007).
 Senior Marine Scientist I DISL, Assistant Professor, Department of Marine Sciences, University of South Alabama.
 Sediment ecology, focused primarily on organism-environment interactions; biomechanics and energetics of burrowing; biological-physical interactions; functional morphology of invertebrates. firstname.lastname@example.org.

 Fleming, Jonathan P., Ph.D.
-(Mississippi State University, 2012) Assistant Professor, Department of Geography and Sociology, Howard College of Arts and Sciences, Samford University.
+(Mississippi State University, 2012).
+Associate Professor, Department of Geography and Sociology, Howard College of Arts and Sciences, Samford University.
 Current research topics include identifying mechanisms and patterns of species invasions, aquatic and wetland plants, and spatial ecology projects using applied GIS to understand contemporary environmental change. email@example.com

 Hoadley, Kenneth, Ph.D.
 (University of Delaware, 2016) Senior Marine Scientist I DISL, Assist.
 Professor, Dept of Biological Sciences, University of Alabama.
 Current research topics include coral reef biology and marine algal photobiology and primary production. firstname.lastname@example.org